 First, determine if AltspaceVR is detecting the audio from your microphone.
-You can determine this by looking at whether the microphone icon in the lower left of your view is blinking.
+You can determine this by looking at whether the microphone icon in the lower left of your view is blinking when you are talking.
 If the icon blinks when you talk, your microphone is working.
 If the icon is red, you are muted.
 Simply click the icon to mute or unmute yourself.

 If you do not see your microphone icon blinking after unmuting, then you may need to adjust your microphone settings in AltspaceVR, go to Menu / Settings / Audio / Audio Input Selection.
 Then using the arrow buttons to select the Mic you'd like to use.